acrawford73/urlshortener/deploy/configuration.md

 3. Configure /etc/nginx/sites-available/psinergy.link

-(SSL configurations are added by Certbot installer)
+The SSL configurations will be missing from the configuration file.
+SSL configurations are added by the Certbot installer).

 ```
 upstream app_server {